MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/about-locale-language.md

 ## <a name="languages-of-the-prod_short-help"></a>Languages of the [!INCLUDE[prod_short](includes/prod_short.md)] Help

-The Help content for the default version of [!INCLUDE[prod_short](includes/prod_short.md)] publishes to the Microsoft Docs site.
+The Help content for the default version of [!INCLUDE[prod_short](includes/prod_short.md)] publishes to Microsoft Learn.
 The content is available in different languages.
-If you access the docs from inside [!INCLUDE[prod_short](includes/prod_short.md)], the content will display in your language.
+If you access the documentation from inside [!INCLUDE[prod_short](includes/prod_short.md)], the content will display in your language.
 By default, if a particular page isn't available in your language yet, it will be shown in English.

-### <a name="how-do-i-change-the-language-of-the-microsoft-docs-site"></a>How do I change the language of the Microsoft Docs site?
+### <a name="how-do-i-change-the-language-of-the-microsoft-learn-site"></a>How do I change the language of the Microsoft Learn site?

 It's simple - scroll to the bottom of the browser page and choose the globe symbol in the bottom left corner.

 > [!NOTE]
-> The list shows all languages that are supported by the Microsoft Docs site. [!INCLUDE[prod_short](includes/prod_short.md)] is available in a limited number of countries/regions, and the [!INCLUDE [prod_short](includes/prod_short.md)] Help content is not available in all languages that the Microsoft Docs site supports.
+> The list shows all languages that are supported by the Microsoft Learn site. [!INCLUDE[prod_short](includes/prod_short.md)] is available in a limited number of countries/regions, and the [!INCLUDE [prod_short](includes/prod_short.md)] Help content is not available in all languages that the Microsoft Learn site supports.

 ## <a name="see-also"></a>See Also